Temporary Admission of Foreigners

 Temporarily admitted persons must be insured against illness (Art.
 3 Health Insurance Act (HIA)).
 However, the cantons may limit their choice of insurers and of physicians and hospitals (Art.
 86 para.
 2 FNA).

-For spouses and unmarried children under the age of 18 of temporarily admitted persons family reunion, at the earliest, after the order for temporary admission of said persons is possible.
+For spouses and unmarried children under the age of 18 of temporarily admitted persons family reunion, at the earliest three years after the order for temporary admission of said persons is possible.
 The requirements are that they all live in the same household, the family has suitable housing, and the family does not depend on social assistance (Art.
 85 para.
 7 FNA).
 The application must be filed with the competent cantonal migration authority, which passes it on to the SEM.
 Certain deadlines apply to the application (Art.
 74 paras.
 2 and 3 Ordinance on Admission, Stay and Gainful Employment (OASGE)).

 Temporarily admitted persons have a right to benefit from integration measures.
 The cantons are responsible for implementing these measures funded by the Confederation (Art.
 18 Ordinance on the Integration of Foreign Nationals (OIFN), Art.
 55 para.
 2 FNA).